NYC restaurants located within a 5 minute walk of 18th Street Station | Ratings, Reviews & Maps

 Great place to have a nice drink and chat.
 We stopped by to end the night and had a great time speaking with Dara, our bartender.
 She makes the best drinks and has me hooked on that lavender drink.
 Thank you, Dara, for being friendly and funny to go along with your mixologist skills.

-Trevor Bonner - a year ago
+Trevor Bonner - 2 years ago

 Came here after work to try out their happy hour options.
 The wine on special was fairly priced and hit the spot.
 Glad to see the food options were great as well.
 Nice place to grab some wine and have a conversation with a few friends.
 They have a wide selection besides happy hour and a knowledgeable waitstaff.

-Andrew Dabydeen - 3 years ago
+Andrew Dabydeen - 4 years ago

 Limelight ™ Original Famous Coal Fired Brick Oven Pizzeria NYC Overall Rating 4.1 out of 5